Apteco/py-apteco/docs/source/tutorials/tutorial_09.rst

             ('£100k+',       'Retired', 'Unknown')],
            names=['Income', 'Occupation', 'Gender'], length=330)

-The DataFrame has one column which is the single default count measure, named after the resolve table of the cube, which corresponds to the entity it is counting.
+The DataFrame has one column which is the default count measure, named after the entity it is counting.
 Since the data values represent a count, they are all integers::

     >>> df.info()